gavin-peterkin/gavin-peterkin.github.io/_posts/2018-02-01-character_generation.md

 I compiled a list of fonts that are actually legible.
 There's an entire class of fonts called "glyphs" that aren't actually characters.
 I once noticed them when I played with Microsoft Word as a kid.
-For example, did you know that the following thing is actually the letter 'c'?
+For example, did you know that the following thing is actually the letter 'c' (from a font called "Bodoni Ornaments")?
 <img src="/images/weird_letters/c.png" style="width: 30px;"/>

 Yeah, nobody knows that, and there's no point in training a CNN to learn it.